Dion Global Solutions Limited

 The Company continues to be committed to uphold the standards of Corporate Governanceand adhere to the requirements set out by the Listing Regulations.

-A detailed Report on Corporate Governance along with the Certificate of M/s.
-VAP& Associates Company Secretaries in Practice confirming the compliance to the conditionsof Corporate Governance as stipulated in Clause 49 of the Listing Agreement for the periodApril 1 2015 to November 30 2015 and Regulations 17 to 27 & clauses (b) to (i) ofRegulation 46(2) of the Listing Regulations for the period December 1 2015 to March 312016 is set out in this Annual Report and forms an integral part of thisReport.
+A detailed Report on Corporate Governance along with the Certificate issued by M/s.
+VAP& Associates Company Secretaries confirming the compliance with the conditions ofCorporate Governance as stipulated in the Listing Regulations for the financial yearended March 31 2017 is set out in this Annual Report and forms an integral part of thisReport.

 Pursuant to the provisions of Section 139 of the Act and the Rules framed thereunderM/s S.S.
 Kothari Mehta & Co.
-(Firm Registration No. 000756N) Chartered Accountantswere appointed as Statutory Auditors of the Company from the conclusion of the 19thAnnual General Meeting (AGM) of the Company till the conclusion of the 21st AGMof the Company to be held in the year 2016 subject to ratification of their appointmentat every AGM.
+Chartered Accountants (Firm Registration No. 000756N)were appointed as Statutory Auditors of the Company from the conclusion of the 21sAnnualGeneral Meeting (AGM) of the Company held on September 23 2016 until the conclusion ofthe AGM of the Company to be held in the year 2021 subject to ratification of theirappointment by the Members at every AGM.

-The Company has received a written confirmation from them to the effect that theirre-appointment if made would be within the limits specified under the Act and that theyare not disqualified from being re-appointment as Auditors of the Company.
+The Company has received a written confirmation from them to the effect that theirratification if made would be within the limits specified under the Act and that theyare not disqualified from being re-appointment as Auditors of the Company.

-Based on the recommendations of the Audit Committee the Board of Directors of theCompany recommends the reappointment of M/s S. S Kothari Mehta & Co. as StatutoryAuditors of the Company for a term of 5 (Five) years from the conclusion of theforthcoming AGM till the conclusion of the AGM of the Company to be held in the year 2021subject to ratification of their appointment at every AGM.
+Based on the recommendations of the Audit Committee the Board of Directors of theCompany recommends the ratification of appointment of M/s S. S Kothari Mehta & Co. asStatutory Auditors of the Company from the conclusion of the forthcoming AGM till theconclusion of the 23rdAGM of the Company to be held in the year2018.

 TheStatutory Auditors' Report does not contain any qualification reservation oradverse remarks.